z669016/adventofcode-2015/README.md

 Part two isn't much different, but you need to keep two lists (one for addresses visited by Santa, and one for addresses visited by the robot).

+## Day 4
+Simple brute force ... use a counter and increase it until you found a MD5 hash for the input|counter with the right format.
+Just let the computer do what it's good at (compute).